vega/altair/RELEASING.md

 1. Check all [Vega project](https://github.com/orgs/vega/repositories?type=source) versions are up-to-date.
 See [NOTES_FOR_MAINTAINERS.md](NOTES_FOR_MAINTAINERS.md)

-2. Make sure to have an environment set up with `hatch` installed.
-See [CONTRIBUTING.md](CONTRIBUTING.md).
+2. Make sure to have [set up your environment](CONTRIBUTING.md#setting-up-your-environment).
-   Remove any existing environments managed by `hatch` so that it will create new ones with the latest dependencies when executing the commands further below:
+   Update your environment with the latest dependencies:

-        hatch env prune
+        uv sync --all-extras

 3. Make certain your branch is in sync with head, and that you have no uncommitted modifications.
 If you work on a fork, replace `origin` with `upstream`: